ashulman18/stimuli/readme.md

 Let me add some text.

 For drawing dynamic stimuli of various species.
 You can draw a picture directly, or make a category to draw instances of later.
 Any properties unspecified will be randomly sampled.
-[Here's an example of the pretty pictures this script can draw](http://www.stanford.edu/~erindb/stimuli/large-ecosystem.html) (refresh the page to see the randomness).
+[Here's an example of the pretty pictures (svg files) this script can draw](http://www.stanford.edu/~erindb/stimuli/large-ecosystem.html) (refresh the page to see the randomness).

 ## categories: